 About.bnef.com optimistically reports that energy storage installations will increase exponentially up to 2040 for stationary storage and electric vehicles – and, this will come mainly as a result of sharp declines in the cost of lithium-ion batteries.

 Upgrade Existing Power Grids & Infrastructure, & Build New Support Infrastructure

 Existing power grids and energy infrastructure are generally designed and built for fossil fuels and existing energy sources.

 Power grids can be upgraded to handle fluctuating and increased loads, along with the ability to handle different types of energy requirements.

 Existing infrastructure can be upgraded, as well as new infrastructure built, to cater to renewable energy.

 Transmission lines, interconnectors, convertors, and other infrastructure can be built new for renewables.

 For example, transmission lines are needed to get power from solar and wind farms to where it is required – these farms can be far from where the energy is required.

-Government support for renewables helps, but ultimately, renewable energy needs to be something that is in demand by the market, and supported by customers.
+Government support for renewables helps, but ultimately, renewable energy needs to be something that is in demand by the market, is competitive by itself, and supported by customers.